7 Joyful Alternatives to Meditation

 I don’t meditate.

 It’s a simple fact that often feels like a confession.
-After all, meditation is hailed as an almost magical cure in self-help circles, and the list of benefits it offers is undeniably impressive.
+After all, regular meditation is hailed as an almost magical cure in self-help circles.
+And the list of physical and mental health benefits it offers is undeniably impressive.
 Meditation promotes calm and compassion, decreases stress, and improves attention and concentration.
 Avid meditators won’t hesitate to point out, breathlessly, that it can actually change your brain.
-It is one of the most studied non-pharmacologic mental health interventions in the world, and most of the data is overwhelmingly positive.
+It is one of the most studied non-pharmacologic mental health interventions in the world.
+And most of the data is overwhelmingly positive.
 So why don’t I do it?

 It’s not that I’ve never tried.
 I used the apps and the timers.
-I tried body scan meditations and mindfulness meditations.
-I tried sitting, which made me uncomfortable, and then lying down, which made me fall asleep.
+I tried guided meditations and the not-so-guided ones.
+And I tried ignoring intruding thoughts and feelings, and welcoming them.
+I tried sitting, which made me uncomfortable.
+And then lying down, which made me fall asleep.
 I focused on my breath (until I began to hyperventilate) and imagined my thoughts floating away in little clouds (there were a lot of clouds).

 And to be fair, I went through a period of a couple of months when I had some success with it.
 At its best, it felt like I was floating in the ocean, bobbing on waves of pure consciousness.
 But I began to notice that this only seemed to happen when I was already calm.
 When I was anxious, meditation actually increased my agitation.
 I felt a profound sense of dissonance, my mind bubbling like it was coming to a boil, trapped inside a body that was desperately trying to hold still.
 At the end of each effort, I felt drained from the failure and worn out by the attempt.
 Despite the assurances of meditation evangelists that I just needed to stick with it, and that feeling like I was failing was part of the process, I suspected that maybe meditation wasn’t for me.

-This tweet spoke to me, and reminded me that I’m not the only one for whom meditation isn’t as rewarding as I’d hoped it would be.
+This tweet spoke to me, and reminded me that I’m not the only one for whom meditation does not produce a state of mindful bliss.

-The moral of the story isn’t “don’t meditate,” but rather, that meditation is like many things: great for some people, but not necessarily for everyone.
-If it works for you, wonderful!
+I turned to meditation in the hope that I would find a way to settle my mind and ease my anxiety.
+Meditation wasn’t the answer for me, but it is for many people.
+And if it works for you, wonderful!
 No need to read any further.
-But if like me you’ve struggled with traditional forms of meditation, yet still crave a way to settle your mind and ease your anxiety, happily, there are other approaches that can create a similar kind of mental expansiveness to that offered by meditation.
-These techniques don’t have nearly the same fervor or body of research backing them, but they are valuable alternatives, especially for those of us who find meditation unbearable, rather than unburdening.
+But if like me you’ve struggled with traditional forms of meditation, there are other approaches that can create a similar kind of mental expansiveness to that offered by meditation.
+These techniques don’t have nearly the same fervor or body of research backing them, but they are valuable alternatives.
+Especially for those of us who find meditation unbearable, rather than unburdening.

-I find that visualization gives me the same kind of distance and space that many people find in meditation, but it engages my imagination in the process.
+I find that visualization gives me the same kind of distance and space that many people find in meditation.
+But it engages my imagination in the process.
+(If you are frustrated by your mind wandering in meditation, maybe give this one a try!)
 Rather than feeling like I need to sit with uncomfortable feelings or ideas, it allows me to transform them creatively — not to avoid them, but to work with them in a generative, dynamic way.
-I haven’t found great research on the use of visualization as a meditation alternative, but there are anecdotal accounts of nurses using visualization with patients, particularly children, as a method of relieving pain.
+I haven’t found great research on the use of visualization as a meditation alternative.
+But there are anecdotal accounts of nurses using visualization with patients, particularly children, as a method of relieving pain.